Alone or in partnerships with others, our goals are to

 We love to create presentations or bus, walking or bicycle tours for interested groups.
 Our audiences are sometimes adults and sometimes students.
 Our classroom presentations are by trained teachers, and our field trips are led by trained docents.
 Our adult groups have included groups from the YMCA, library groups, and garden clubs.
 Our student groups have included classes at Lycee Francais, Lycee International, Culver City Middle School, and Reseda High School.
 We teach people how to reduce contamination flowing into the creek from ordinary activities.
 We also provide public lectures by experts on interesting topics pertaining to the creek and watershed.
 And we have booths with abundant photos and information and knowledgeable staff at many public events.
 Read more about our Outreach and Education

-Along with the City of Culver City and Heal the Bay, BCR has co-sponsored cleanups in the Culver City portion of the creek annually in September, as well as with former California Assemblymember Karen Bass’s Environmental Commission.
-These are enthusiastically supported by community members, including children and students for community service credit.
+BCR provides very popular creek cleanups at the Centinela Avenue entrance to the creek bikepath at various times of the year; please see our column "Recent and Upcoming Events" on the right-hand side of our website for dates and other information.
+Along with the City of Culver City and Heal the Bay, BCR has also co-sponsored cleanups in the Culver City portion of the creek annually in September, as well as with former California Assemblymember Karen Bass’s Environmental Commission.
+Cleanups are enthusiastically supported by community members, including children and students for community service credit.
 You’d be amazed at some of the stuff volunteers fish out of the creek!

 Teaching the Value of Native California Plants.